ptr1337/arm-img-builder/README.md

 Outside container:

-  make cross            Create docker container for cross compiling make native           Create docker container for native compiling make enter            If exited re-enter container
+  make config           Select which distribution you would like to use make cross            Create docker container for cross compiling make native           Create docker container for native compiling make enter            If exited re-enter container